Divisors on coherent schemes and homogeneous spaces: Criteria for ampleness

-\bcor For an affine scheme, an $S$-flat locally finitely presented group scheme $G$ whose neutral component $G^{\circ}$ is representable, a $G$-homogeneous space $Y$ locally of finite type over $S$, a quasi-compact quasi-separated open $X\subset Y$ stable under $G^{\circ}$-action, and a Picard-compatible (with respect to $G^{\circ}$-action) invertible $\sO_X$-module $\sL$, in each of the following two cases, the assertions (a) and (b) are equivalent:\\ Case 1: \benumr \item $\sL$ is semiample; \item for every $s\in S$ and every maximal point $\xi$ of the fiber $X_s$, there exist an integer $n>0$ and a section $\sigma\in \GG(X,\sL^{\otimes n})$ such that $X_{\sigma}$ contains $\xi$. \eenum Case 2: \benumr \item $\sL$ is ample; \item for every $s\in S$ and every maximal point $\xi$ of the fiber $X_s$, there exist an integer $n>0$ and a section $\sigma\in \GG(X,\sL^{\otimes n})$ such that $X_{\sigma}$ is quasi-affine and contains $\xi$. \eenum \ecor \bpf See \cite{Ray70}*{VI, 2.1}; we write the proof here.
-For the case 1, by the quasi-compactness of $X$, the sheaf $\sL$ is semisimple if and only if $X=X_{\sL,n}$ for some $n>0$, if and only if $X=X_{\sL}$, and by the $G^{\circ}$-stability of $X_{\sL}$, if and only if $G^{\circ}\cdot X_{\sL}=X$, hence by the end of \S\ref{hom-spa}, is equivalent to (ii).
-For the case 2, we take $U$ as the union of all quasi-affine open $X_{\sigma}\subset X$ for all $\sigma\in \GG(X,\sL^{\otimes n})$ for some positive integer $n$, and then apply the criterion for ampleness \Cref{IV3.8} to acquire the equivalence between the ampleness of $\sL$ and the assertion $X=G^{\circ}\cdot U$, which is equivalent to (ii) by the end of \S\ref{hom-spa}. \epf \blem For a scheme $S$, an $S$-group scheme $G$ that is universally open, locally of finite type, and fiberwise connected over $S$, and a locally finite type $S$-scheme $X$ equipped with a $G$-action, if there exists an $S$-separated open subscheme $U\subset X$ such that $G\cdot U=X$, then $X$ is $S$-separated. \elem \bpf We use valuative criterion for separatedness.
-Since all the conditions are preserved under $S$-base change, it suffices to assume that $S$ is the specturm of a valuation ring $V$ with fraction field $K$.
-Since the $S$-separatedness of $X$ is insensitive to is nilpotent structure, we may assume that $X$ and $G$ are reduced.
+\elem \bpf We use valuative criterion for separatedness.
+Since all the conditions are preserved under $S$-base change, it suffices to assume that $S$ is the spectrum of a valuation ring $V$ with fraction field $K$.
+Since the $S$-separatedness of $X$ is insensitive to its nilpotent structure, we may assume that $X$ and $G$ are reduced.
 Then by \Cref{flat-equiv}, $G$ is $S$-flat.
 The algebraic closure $\ov{K}$ contains $V$ so by \SP{00IA} we may assume that ${K}$ is algebraically closed, hence so is the residue field $\kappa\ce V/\fm_V$.
-By \Cref{dim-theory}\ref{Nag66thm3p}, $G$ is locally of finitely presented over $V$.
+By \Cref{raygru}, $G$ is locally of finitely presentation over $V$.
 Now, we consider two $V$-sections $s_1$ and $s_2$ of $X$ such that $s_1|_K=s_2|_K$ and the goal is to prove that $s_1=s_2$.
 If $s_1$ and $s_2$ are contained in $U$, then we are done.
 Hence, it suffices to exploit the $G$-action to transport $s_i$ inside $U$.
 First, consider two maps $\phi_i\colon G_{\kappa}\ra X_{\kappa}$ by sending $g$ to $g\cdot (s_i)_{\kappa}$.
 Since $G$-translations of $U$ cover $X$, the preimages $\phi_i^{-1}(U)$ are nonempty.
 Besides, the Cohen-Macaulay locus $\mathrm{CM}(G_{\kappa})$ is open in $G_{\kappa}$ \SP{00RF}.
-Note that the connectedness of $G_{\kappa}$ implies the irreduciblity of $G_{\kappa}$ \cite{SGA3Inew}*{VI, 2.4.1}, so we have
+Note that the connectedness of $G_{\kappa}$ implies the irreducibility of $G_{\kappa}$ \cite{SGA3Inew}*{exposé~VI, corollaire~2.4.1}, so we have